What Is Email Marketing: Everything You Need to Know

 An email marketing software (EMS) is a piece of software that allows you to handle lead generation, lead management, and email execution — the 3 pillars of email marketing.

-Without a proper software to help you in your email marketing activities, you’d be wasting a lot of time and energy doing repetitive tasks.
+Without proper software to help you in your email marketing activities, you’d be wasting a lot of time and energy doing repetitive tasks.

 Basic features your email marketing software should have: